An Excerpt: Apistli

 “That's alright,” she said.
 “That's perfectly alright.”

 The room was silent.
-The eight monks before him were perfectly still.
+The eight monks before him remained perfectly still.
 They suddenly reminded him of the stone godforms that one could find in the houses of worship in the jungle, with their legs crossed, indifferent to the moss amassing on their heads, backs, and shoulders.
-The ninth had also simply stopped speaking.
+Remedios had also stopped speaking.
 She offered him no more questions.

 “Is there anything else you'd like to know from me?”